 The Superintendent recommends the continuation of the School Maintenance allocation.
 The School Maintenance allocation is a local initiative to allocate funds directly to schools for repairs and maintenance projects.
 This allocation is funded by a transfer from Capital Outlay funds.
 The age and size of the buildings are used to determine the allocations.
 The District appropriates 80% of the allocation to School Maintenance - Project 2909 and the remaining 20% to School Maintenance - School Control - Project 5909.
-The total allocation made to the schools in Project 2909 for fiscal year 2019-2020 is approximately \$1.3 million.
+The total allocations made to the schools for fiscal year 2020-2021 are \$1.30 million in Project 2909 and \$0.26 million in Project 5909.